artificialsolutions/teneo-web-chat-cross-domain/README.md

 Contains styles to properly change the style and size of the iFrame, depending on whether the chat window is maximized or miminized.

 #### twc-host-scripts.js
 Script that receives postMessages from Teneo Web Chat when the chat window is maximized/minimized.
 Also contains code to demonstrate how postMessage can be send to the child page to tell it to maximize/minimize the chat window.
+This code can be extended depending on requirements.

 ### Child folder
 The 'child' folder contains the Teneo Web Chat UI and should be hosted on a domain that can be loaded inside the iFrame (the page at Domain X in the image above).